JokerP515/PROGRAMMING-CONTESTS-ANS/README.md

 The first line contains three integers R, C and K (1 ≤ R, C, K ≤ 1000), indicating respectively the number of rows of both the LED matrix and the pattern, the number of columns of the matrix, and the number of columns of the pattern.

 The next R lines describe the matrix and the pattern from top to bottom.
 Each of these lines contains a string M of length C and a string P of length K, describing respectively a row of the matrix and a row of the pattern.
 Each character of both M and P is either “*” (asterisk) or “-” (hyphen).
-For M, the character “*” indicates a good LED while the character “-” represents a broken LED.
-For P, the character “*” indicates a LED the must be turned on while the character “-” represents a LED that must be turned off.
+For M, the character “*” (asterisk) indicates a good LED while the character “-” represents a broken LED.
+For P, the character “*” (asterisk) indicates a LED the must be turned on while the character “-” represents a LED that must be turned off.

 Output